nii236/appreciator/README.md

-  clear       Removes all entries gen         Generates emails of appreciation and prints to STDOUT send        Generates then sends email using SMTP defined in the config
+  clear       Removes all entries gen         Generates emails of appreciation and prints to STDOUT send        Generates then sends email using SMTP defined in the config web         Begin a web server to allow input from an internet browser
 ```